Trump administration unveils new water rules for California

 “We have a large degree of confidence that we know when fish are in the area, and therefore if we have a cause for concern” pumping would be curtailed, said Paul Souza, regional director for the U.S. Fish and Wildlife Service.

+But there are so few of the delta smelt left they are almost impossible to detect, said John Durand, a research professor at the Center for Watershed Sciences at the University of California, Davis.
+Durand said there are not enough of the delta smelt to catch in nets or monitor with cameras.
+But he said officials can indirectly monitor them by measuring the amount of sediment in the water, which he said is “somewhat helpful.”

+“In terms of being able to monitor them, they are effectively extinct,” Durand said.
+“We can’t really detect them with any kind of reliability.”

 Other rules would impact the last natural population of endangered winter-run chinook salmon in the Sacramento River.
-The fish breed in a cold-water pool behind the Shasta Dam, which is carefully managed by the federal government.
+The fish breed in a cold-water pool behind Shasta Dam, which is carefully managed by the federal government.
 If the water gets too warm, the fish die.

 In 2014 and 2015, during a severe drought, the reservoir ran out of cold water and most of the salmon died.

-Current rules require the reservoir to have a certain amount of water in storage to prevent it from running out of cold water.
-The new rules eliminate that requirement, but pledge to capture more cold water in the winter months to increase the supply.
+The new rules change how much water is stored in the reservoir to prevent it from running out of cold water.
+Ernest Conant, regional director for the U.S. Bureau of Reclamation, said the new rules will result in more cold water storage than under the current rules.

-“Coldwater storage is increased as a result of this new strategy,” said Ernest Conant, regional director for the U.S. Bureau of Reclamation, which manages the dam.

-But Obegi called that plan a “recipe for extinction.”
+But Obegi disagrees, saying the model the bureau is using to predict how much water will be available is flawed.
+He called the plan a “recipe for extinction.”

 It’s unclear how Democratic Gov. Gavin Newsom’s administration will respond to the new rules.
 The Democratic-controlled Legislature passed a law earlier this year seeking to block a lot of these changes.
 But Newsom vetoed that bill after intense lobbying from the water agencies.